AdobeDocs/commerce-frontend-core/src/pages/guide/themes/debug.md

 ---
-group: frontend-developer-guide
-title: Locate templates, layouts, and styles
+title: Locate Templates, Layouts, and Styles | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

-## What's in this topic
+# Locate templates, layouts, and styles

 When you create a theme, you might need to create override files for default [theme](https://glossary.magento.com/theme) and [module](https://glossary.magento.com/module) view files.
 To do so, you must determine which template, layout, and style files that the application uses.
 This topic describes how to do this.

-## Locate templates
+## Templates

 To locate the template that is responsible for a specific part of the [storefront](https://glossary.magento.com/storefront) or Admin, you can use built-in template hints.